Karoljv/Simple_Encryptor/README.md

-Enscrypting and descrypting based on conversion table (Wikipedia text as an example input)
+Enscrypting and descrypting based on conversion table (Wikipedia text as an example input).
+Creates json file with conversion table